-The Montana Fisheries Information System (MFISH) is a database containing information on fish species distribution, supporting data for distribution, and information related to the management of aquatic resources in Montana.
-The database is managed and maintained by the Geographic Data Services Bureau (GDS) of Montana Fish, Wildlife, and Parks (FWP).
-Data is continually updated and sources include FWP, US Forest Service (USFS), US Fish and Wildlife Service (USFWS), Bureau of Land Management (BLM) and tribal fisheries biologists and supplemented with information provided in technical documents and reports.
+The MFISH database and web query system had been replaced by a new survey and inventory system (FIS).
+FIS is available through the agency internal website and holds survey data, individual fish information, distribution, tagging data and hatchery data to name a few.
+FIS also contains sophisticated analysis tools which incorporate the use of R statistical code.
+This application puts the data entry, analysis and reporting in the hands of biologists.
+The database is managed and maintained by the Technology Services Division of Montana Fish, Wildlife, and Parks.
+Data is continually updated, and sources include FWP, US Forest Service (USFS), US Fish and Wildlife Service (USFWS), Bureau of Land Management (BLM) and tribal fisheries biologists and supplemented with information provided in technical documents and reports.